 Bahubali Hills Udaipur is a rocky viewpoint overlooking Badi Lake and the Aravali Hills.
 Located just a short ride from Udaipur City in Rajasthan, India.

-It’s true that the “Lake City” of Udaipur is better known for lavish palaces, royal buildings, and extravagant weddings.
-However, if you’re visiting Udaipur and longing for an epic viewpoint or a break from the hustle-and-bustle, then I’d highly recommend making the trip to Bahubali Hills, or Badi Hills.
+It’s true that the “Lake City” of Udaipur is better known for its lavish palaces, royal buildings, and extravagant weddings.
+However, if you’re visiting Udaipur and longing for an epic viewpoint or a break from the hustle and bustle, then I’d highly recommend making the trip to Bahubali Hills, or Badi Hills.